vanikanoria/portfolio/README.md

 How many credit cards do people in the United States own and why?
 This breakdown of the number of credit cards regularly used by different age groups sheds light on the preferred number of cards for different demographic groups, and may even provide hints about financial habits exhibited by them.

-**Action:**
+**Objective**
-Analyzed patterns in credit card ownership across different age groups in the U.S.
+- Analyzed patterns in credit card ownership to inform credit card strategy.

 **Methods:**
 - Applied Negative Binomial Distribution models to survey data.